tristankitto/ANDIE/README.md

 ## Filters applied to newly opened images
 When opening a new image, after already having an edited image open, the newly opened image would have the same filters now applied to it.
 This has been remedied and now any image that is opened will have no filters applied to it unless it has a **.ops** file.

-## Overwriting an exisiting image
+## Overwriting an exisiting image/file
-When a user tried to export an image using the same name as an already existing image in the current directory then **ANDIE** would simply overwrite the original image.
-Now, **ANDIE** will prompt the user that they are trying to export an image with a name that already exists and confirm if they want to overwrite the original image or cancel the action.
+When a user tried to export an image or save a macro using the same name as an already existing file in the current directory then **ANDIE** would simply overwrite the original file.
+Now, **ANDIE** will prompt the user that they are trying to export a file with a name that already exists and confirm if they want to overwrite the original file or cancel the action.

 ## Inputting an invalid value for a filter
-Filters with a radius or a percentage now have some slight error handling wherein the user is now informed that if they enter an invalid value then the value passed to the filter will default to a specific value instead.
+Filters with a radius or a percentage now use a slider for selection.
+This slider allows for a user to easily choose a value within the allotted range without any worry of misinput that could cause errors.

 # Deviations from Specifications